Common Questions & Answers

 IS THE BASSOON A DIFFICULT INSTRUMENT TO PLAY?

 A lot of musicians who play different instruments will say that the bassoon is not an easy instrument to play.
-(For example, there are 9 thumb positions alone to think about!)
+(For example, there are at least 9 thumb positions for a bassoonist!)
 Finding the right reed and having plenty patience to adjust it can sometimes be difficult for musicians looking for an instrument that they can easily pick up and play no matter what reed they are using.

 Having said this, like any instrument, with a lot of patience, hard work and practice, the sound and pieces played on the bassoon can be some of the most memorable amongst any instrument.